Overhead Costs: A Complete Guide for Service Businesses

 5. Go paperless

-By going paperless and sending communications through email or text, you can save money, and time, and keep track of an organized paper trail.
+By going paperless and sending communications through email or text, you can save money and time and maintain an organized paper trail.

 Plus, clients will appreciate how easy it is to work with you when they can approve contracts and pay online.
 Here’s what quote approvals look like in Jobber: